Syllabus for PSG-200

 Clinical Fundamentals of Polysomnography is a six-credit online course, consisting of eleven (11) modules.
 Modules include an overview, topics, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to complete eight “Laboratory” assignments and nine “Clinical” assignments, take four quizzes, and complete four Technical Competency evaluations.
+For your formal work in the course, you are required to participate in scheduled clinical sessions and complete associated module activities (Laboratory and Clinical checklists and Clinical Experience Summary Logs), take four graded quizzes, and pass four technical competency evaluations.
 See below for details.

 Consult the course Calendar for due dates.

 Clinical Fundamentals of Polysomnography affords you the opportunity, while working under the supervision and guidance of a Registered Polysomnographic Technologist (your preceptor), to observe and practice the competencies you need to demonstrate on the four technical competency evaluations.
 The activities associated with clinical sessions supervised by your preceptor include working through and submitting module Laboratory and Clinical Checklists and Clinical Experience Summary Logs.
 Your preceptor will complete these checklists and logs and return them to you along with her or his feedback.

 Clinical Fundamentals of Polysomnography requires you to take four (4) online quizzes.
 Each quiz consists of 20 multiple-choice questions covering module topics.
 You will have 30 minutes to complete each quiz.
 Please consult the course Calendar for quiz due dates.

 You are on your honor not to cheat during the exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

 Clinical Fundamentals of Polysomnography requires you to successfully complete four (4) technical competency evaluations.
 They are: